-Besides the Data Observatory and Data Library, we offer Premium data with third-party data streams in order to further enrich your applications.
-Theses data offerings are detailedhere.
+Besides the Data Observatory and Data Library, we offer premium data via third-party data streams in order to further enrich your applications.
+These data offerings are detailed here.

 CARTO provides different tools and libraries to help you build your own Location Intelligence applications.
 At this moment the different options to develop apps are:

 - Airship: a set of tools designed to facilitate the development of Location Intelligence apps by offering layouts, basic patterns, templates, CSS classes, components, widgets, and much more.

 - CARTOFrames: a Python package for integrating CARTO maps, analysis, and data services into data science workflows.

 - Python SDK: a wrapper of the CARTO API’s designed to prepare, upload, analyze, and enrich your data.